dybran/Project-25/Project-25.md

 ## __Deploying and Packaging Applications into Kubernetes with Helm__

-In [Project-24](https://github.com/dybran/Project-24/blob/main/Project-24.md), we acquired practical skills in using Helm to deploy applications on Kubernetes.
+In [The Previous Project](https://github.com/dybran/Project-24/blob/main/Project-24.md), we used Helm to deploy applications on Kubernetes.

-Now, in this project, we are focusing on deploying a suite of DevOps tools.
-Our goal is to confront and understand the typical challenges faced in real-world deployments while mastering effective troubleshooting strategies.
-We will explore the customization of Helm values files to automate application setups.
-Throughout the process of deploying different DevOps tools, we'll actively interact with them, comprehending their place in the DevOps lifecycle and how they integrate into the larger ecosystem.
+The aim o fthis project i sto deploy a set of DevOps tools, focusing on identifying and addressing common challenges in real-world deployments while refining our troubleshooting techniques.

+We will also customize Helm values files to automate the setup of applications and work closely with various DevOps tools, gaining insights into their role in the DevOps lifecycle and how they fit within the broader ecosystem.

 Our primary focus will be on: